Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-In \S4.1, we have found out how much the luminosity has to increase or decrease for a magnetised white dwarf for it to have the same interface radius as a non-magnetised white dwarf.
-Then in \S5.1, we have also computed the cooling rates for the corresponding cases and used the values of $L$ as obtained in \S4.1 to obtain the surface temperatures.
+In section \ref{sec3.1}, we have found how much the luminosity has to decrease for a magnetized white dwarf for it to have the same $r_*$ as a non-magnetized white dwarf.
+Then in section \ref{sec4.2}, we have also computed the cooling rates for the corresponding cases and used $L$ and $T_{\rm{s}}$ as obtained in section \ref{sec3.1} to estimate their evolution.
 Here we discuss our results.